LauraRozier/PlayerAdministration/README.md

 - **playeradministration.perms** -- Allows the user to use the "Permissions" button for any player
 - **playeradministration.freeze** -- Allows the user to freeze and unfreeze any player
 - **playeradministration.teleport** -- Allows the user to teleport to any player
+- **playeradministration.spectate** -- Allows the user to spectate any player

 ## Chat Commands